Interested in joining Troop 10?

-Troop 10 places boys that just crossed over from the Webelos program or any new Scout currently in the fifth grade into our Mustang Patrol.
-These Scouts are kept together for the first six months as they learn their Scouts skills and get familiar with Troop 10.
+Troop 10 places boys who just crossed over from the Webelos program or any new Scout currently in the fifth grade into our Mustang Patrol.
+These Scouts are kept together for the first six months as they learn their Scouts skills and get familiar with Boy Scouts and Troop 10.

-The Mustang Scouts are merged into existing Troop patrols just after Bartle Summer Camp each summer.
+The Mustang Scouts are merged into existing Troop patrols when school starts in August.
 We make every attempt to place friends together and your input will be requested.
 Please send specific requests to the Scoutmaster.

 We also welcome any boy under 18 to join our Troop.
 This includes Scouts transferring here from another Troop.

 Troop 10 uses the Troop’s Website: bsatroop10.org and e-mail messages to provide and distribute important information.
 We need to have an active email address for every Scout and their parents if you want to be in this information loop.
 Please check the Website and your email frequently for updates and for the weekly Troop 10 eNews.
 All troop wide email will come from bsatroop10.

 Troop Policies and Procedures

 The Troop’s complete “Policies & Procedures” and a wealth of other important information is available on the Troop 10 website under Policies/Forms.